 - We cannot guarantee time of delivery but we can give you a tracking number for your order.

-- We can only deliver products within Ireland.
+- We can only deliver products within the island of Ireland.

 - The majority of orders (subject to stock availability) are delivered within 2 working days.